Exams and Final ThesesCopyright: © Martin Braun

 FAQs on taking the “Scientific Integrity” Course

-No, the course is only compulsory for students who have enrolled in a Master’s program commencing winter semester 2020/2021 or after.
-The registration status of the Master’s Thesis does not affect whether or not the course is compulsory for you.
+The course is only compulsory for students who have enrolled in a Master’s program commencing winter semester 2020/2021 or after.
 For any further questions in this regard, please contact your departmental advisors.

 I am a first-year Master’s student.
 Thus the completion of the course is compulsory for me.
 Do I have to take it in the first semester, or can I take it in later semesters instead?